Computorized DIY Turntable For 360 Product Photography (Guest post)

 Not long ago we published a post on how to build a simple DIY turntable for 360 product photography sing a couple of rounded plywood sheets and a Lazy Susan bearing.
 Many of our blog readers used the guide and actually built it for their own 360 photography projects!
 But our DIY turntable was missing an important feature - automation.
-You have to rotate it manually by aligning marks on the top and the bottom of the table for each 360 shot.
+You have to rotate it manually by aligning marks on the top and the bottom of the table for each 360 degree product photo.
 This can still be useful when you work on a single and complex product where you need to quickly asses your lighting setup and product positioning, but when you work on a bunch of uniform items the manual rotation becomes an issue.

 Here is a guest post by TINYenormous on how to go one step further and build a fully automated table using off-the-shelf microcontroller board, stepper motor, and an EasyDriver stepper motor driver.